CodeAct: Code-as-Tools¶

 its name, parameters, and a short description.
 This list is presentation only;

 the model reads it to know what's callable.
-The JSON tool payload is empty under
+CodeAct has no JSON tool channel at

 Sandboxed subprocess¶